 If none of these scenarios apply to you, paying your rent with a card could ding your credit score and subject you to unnecessary processing fees.

-Most people who pay rent online do so with a debit card or ACH payment because they don't want to pay extra fees.
-Even if your landlord isn’t set up for online payments, Flip offers a super simple service that lets you pay your rent via debit or credit card—then prints out a paper check that's mailed to your landlord each month.
+Most people who pay rent online do so with a debit card or ACH payment.
+Even if your landlord isn’t set up for online payments, your bank may offer something called "bill pay" that allows you to set up recurring automated payments.
+Then, the bank will automatically issue and mail a check to your landlord each month.

 The information provided on this website does not, and is not intended to, constitute legal advice.